Qujing: Transport

 Qujing is linked to Kunming by the National Highway 320.
 Drive time is about three hours.
 The transportation system in Qujing is well developed.
 You can access almost every corner of the city by way of the Kun Qu Freeway.
 Buses to Kunming depart from Qujing Bus Station every half hour, the trip takes about three hours.
 The bus station also provides transportation to Dali, Honghezhou and other destinations around Qujing.
 Taxi and buses are available in Qujing.
 The base rate of a taxi is RMB 7 for the first 2.5 km.

 Two train routes, Guizhou to Kunming and Nanning to Kunming, run through eight towns in Qujing each day.
 It takes one and a half hours to get from Qujing to Kunming by express.
 After Shanghai–Kunming high-speed railway completed in December 2016, it takes 45 minutes to reach Kunming South High-speed Train Station and an hour to reach Guiyang North High-speed Train Station from Qujing North High-speed Train Station.
 There is a plan for a speed train to run between Chengdu and Nanning by the year 2015, which will make the trip from Kunming to Qujing only 30 minutes long.

 Administrative divisions

 The government seat is located in Qilin District.

 Economy

-In 2016, total GDP was of 177.5 billion Yuan, and the GDP per capita of: 27044 yuans.
+In 2016, the total GDP was 177.5 billion Yuan, and the GDP per capita was 27044 yuan.

 Tobacco, automobiles, power generation and chemical engineering are the main industries in Qujing.